Filter data

 The statement grid now displays the combined Profit and Loss statement for the selected branches.
 The net profit value is the sum of the net profits of those branches.

-Example 3: Filter a financial statement to view the performance of a multiple cost centers in a branch
+Example 3: Filter a financial statement to view the performance of multiple cost centres in a branch

 In the filtered financial statement, click the Cost Centre dimension.

-In the Analytics grid, select the cost centers (C001 and C004) and click the Summary button.
+In the Analytics grid, select the cost centres (C001 and C004) and click the Summary button.

 The statement grid now displays the combined Profit and Loss statement for the selected cost centres in Australia.
 The net profit value is the sum of the net profits of those cost centres.